 The first Europeans came in 1562.
 French Huguenot explorer Jean Ribault explored and charted the St. Johns River.

 René Goulaine de Laudonnière established the first European settlement at Fort Caroline two years later.

 Jacksonville today is a wonderful place to live or visit.

-It has many beautiful neighborhoods and shopping districts, and a lot of activities like festivals and art shows along the banks of the St. Johns River.
+There are more than 500 individual neighborhoods and numerous shopping districts.
+There are many activities like festivals and art shows along the banks of the St. Johns River.

 Jacksonville is very much a city of neighborhoods spread over the sprawling huge area of Duval County.

 The neighborhoods north of downtown - Northside - are typically the most rural and laid back.
 Some of these Northside places are Dinsmore, Garden City and Oceanway.